Local Well-Posedness of the Cahn-Hilliard-Biot System: Introduction and main results

 \end{theorem} For details on the necessary conditions on $r$ we refer to Section~\ref{sec:contraction}.
-Note that our proof relies on $\vphi(t, \cdot) \in C^\beta(\overline{\Omega})$, $t \in [0, T]$, for some $\beta >0$, thus guaranteeing invertibility of the involved elliptic operators in suitable spaces, see \ref{A:iso} and Remark \ref{rem:bc}, and that the spatial regularity postulated above is minimal in this regard. \\ Consequently, maximal regularity in the appropriate spaces does not follow immediately from classical theory, and will be shown by establishing $\mathcal{BIP}$ of the respective operators, such that interpolation and the application of Banach scales yields the desired property.
+Note that our proof relies on $\vphi(t, \cdot) \in C^\beta(\overline{\Omega})$, $t \in [0, T]$, for some $\beta >0$, thus guaranteeing invertibility of the involved elliptic operators in suitable spaces, see \ref{A:iso} and Remark \ref{rem:bc}, and that the spatial regularity postulated above is minimal in this regard. \\ Consequently, maximal regularity in the appropriate spaces does not follow immediately from classical theory, and will be shown by establishing $\mathcal{BIP}$ \new{("bounded imaginary powers", see Section \ref{sec:preliminaries} for details)} of the respective operators, such that interpolation and the application of Banach scales yields the desired property.

-\begin{remark} Under more restrictive assumptions, one could obtain better regularity for the displacement $\bm{u}$.
+\begin{remark} \textit{(i)} Under more restrictive assumptions, one could obtain better regularity for the displacement $\bm{u}$.
 Then, by similar arguments to those below, strong and even classical solutions can be retrieved.
-However, due to a counterexample by Shamir \cite{shamir1968regularization}, this is certainly not possible if we want to impose mixed boundary conditions where the segments with different conditions are allowed to meet arbitrarily. \end{remark}
+However, due to a counterexample by Shamir \cite{shamir1968regularization}, this is certainly not possible if we want to impose mixed boundary conditions where the segments with different conditions are allowed to meet arbitrarily. \\ \new{ \textit{(ii)} The local-in-time well-posedness results presented in this work naturally raise the question about global-in-time existence of solutions.
+Such results exist for the Navier-Stokes equation, where the energy is convex and the data is chosen sufficiently close to the global minimizer, which is zero, i.e., the data is "small".
+However, since the free energy of the Cahn--Hilliard--Biot system is non-convex, there is in general not a unique global minimizer and one would expect that global-in-time solutions exist for data which are sufficiently close to a global or local minimum.
+A possible proof of this conjecture might be based on the \L ojasiewicz-Simon inequality, but is beyond the scope of this exposition.
+We refer to \cite{MR2571478} where this strategy is employed on a Navier--Stokes/Cahn--Hilliard system. } \end{remark}

 \addtocontents{toc}{\SkipTocEntry}